 This project will reduce the community’s GHG emissions by roughly 1/6—about 800 tonnes per year.

 Future expansion options will reduce those emissions further.

 Caribou avoid burn areas until the forest regrows.
 The sustainable harvesting and (as needed) regeneration of burn areas will ensure the areas damaged by forest fires become suitable habit for caribou as soon as possible.

 1. Remediation & Clean-Up

-Using injection techniques (rather than the more traditional dig-and-dump approach) reduces the diesel required to do the cleanup, provides training to local community members on site clean-up, and provides the community with the equipment needed for further clean-ups.
+Using injection techniques (rather than the more traditional dig-and-dump approach) reduces the diesel required to do the cleanup, provides training to local community members on contaminated site clean-up, and provides the community with the equipment needed for further clean-ups.

 2. A Biomass District Heating System